 C. Possession of drug paraphernalia is prohibited (i.e., bongs, rolling paper, etc.).

-D. Disrupting the community while under the influence of alcohol and/or illegal drugs is prohibited.
+D. Disrupting the community while under the influence of illegal drugs, regardless of where it was consumed, is prohibited.

 F. Sale, distribution, and gift of illegal drugs or controlled substances is prohibited.